 - Effective August 12, 2011, the SEC adopted rules to implement the whistleblower provisions of Dodd-Frank.
 The rules fill in a number of important gaps in the statutory framework. - Definition of whistleblower: the rules define a "whistleblower" as an individual who provides the SEC with information, pursuant to the procedures set forth in the regulations, that "relates to a possible violation of the federal securities laws . . . that has occurred, is ongoing, or is about to occur."
 240 C.F.R. § 21F-2(a). - Whistleblowers must be individuals; entities are ineligible for whistleblower status.
-240 C.F.R. § 21F-2(a). - O An individual is treated as a whistleblower for anti-retaliation purposes if he/she reasonably believes that the information relates to a possible securities law violation, even if he/she does not ultimately qualify for an award.
-240 C.F.R. § 21F-2(b)(1); see also Issuing Release No. 34-64545; File No. S7-33-10, 17 CFR Parts 240 and 249, Implementation of the Whistleblower Provisions of Section 21F of the Securities Exchange Act of 1934 (Aug.
-12, 2011) at 16 (hereinafter "Issuing Release). - o In order to be eligible for an award or to be treated as a whistleblower for antiretaliation purposes, an individual must make a report to the SEC using the proper forms.
-Merely reporting to a company's internal compliance department will not confer whistleblower status.
-240 C.F.R. § 21F-2; see also Issuing Release at 18. - No amnesty for whistleblowers: Whistleblowers do not receive amnesty and may become the subject of an enforcement proceeding.
-However, a person's status as a whistleblower may be a basis for more lenient treatment consistent with the SEC's cooperation principles.
-See 240 C.F.R. § 21F-15. - Communications between the SEC and the whistleblower: the regulations contain two provisions intended to ensure that the whistleblower's employer cannot block or disrupt the line of communication between the whistleblower and the SEC staff. - O Under the regulations, it is unlawful to "take any action to impede an individual from communicating directly with the Commission staff about a possible
+240 C.F.R. § 21F-2(a). - In order to be eligible for an award, an individual must make a report to the SEC using the proper forms.
+Merely reporting to a company's internal compliance department will not enable the individual to collect an award.
+240 C.F.R. § 21F-2; see also Issuing Release No. 34-64545; File No. S7-33-10, 17 CFR Parts 240 and 249, Implementation of the Whistleblower Provisions of Section 21F of the Securities Exchange Act of 1934 (Aug.
+12, 2011) at 18 (hereinafter "Issuing Release). - Under the regulations, a whistleblower must satisfy the following requirements in order to be eligible for a payment: - The whistleblower must fill out SEC form TCR ("Tip, Complaint, or Referral) and sign it, under penalty of perjury; - The whistleblower must provide follow-up information as requested by the SEC, including testimony; and